The hepatitis C virus (HCV) causes hepatitis C, a contagious liver infection.

-Chronic hepatitis C occurs when the virus stays in your body untreated.
-Over time, this causes liver damage or liver cancer.
+Chronic hepatitis C occurs when an HCV infection goes untreated.
+Over time, this causes liver damage and sometimes liver cancer.
+About

-Acute hepatitis C occurs in the first six months after you’ve been infected, although you may not experience any symptoms.
-Some people can fight off the infection without any long-term health problems.
+Acute hepatitis C occurs in the first six months after you’ve contracted the virus, although you may not experience any symptoms.
+Some people can fight off an acute infection without any long-term health problems.

-Hepatitis C spreads through blood contact with a person infected with HCV.
-The most common cause of hepatitis C is from drug users sharing needles with an infected person.
+Hepatitis C spreads through contact with blood from a person with an HCV infection.
+The most common cause of hepatitis C is from sharing needles with an infected person.
 The infection also can be passed through unsterilized tattoo needles.
-Mothers can spread the virus to their babies at birth, but not through breast-feeding.
+Mothers can transmit the virus to their babies at birth, but not through breastfeeding.

 Although chances are low, the infection can be spread through contact with fresh or dried blood.
-It can be infectious for up to 16 hours.
-When cleaning stray blood, wear rubber gloves and use a mixture of one part bleach to 10 parts water.
+When cleaning stray blood, wear rubber gloves and use a

-As far as traveling, you can’t get the virus abroad unless you come into contact with infected blood or receive blood products that contain the virus.
+As far as traveling, you can’t get the virus abroad unless you come into contact with infected blood or receive blood products that contain HCV.

-Many people with hepatitis C don’t know they have it until several months later.
-Symptoms may not materialize until six months after the infection.
+Many people with hepatitis C don’t know they have it until several months to years after transmission.
+Symptoms may not materialize until six months or longer after initial infection.

-If the disease is left untreated, the following symptoms may develop:
+If the infection’s left untreated, the following symptoms may develop:

 - abdominal pain

-If the disease becomes chronic, it can affect the liver and produce the following symptoms:
+If the infection becomes chronic, it can affect your liver and produce the following symptoms: